Chapter 2: Structure

 4. Park detailed discussions

-5. Ensure everyone speaks (if using round-robin)
+5. Make sure everyone speaks (if using round-robin)

 6. Capture action items